 “I was thinking about the way we process life in the 21st century.
 How we interact with tragedy and bad news.
 Those moments carry a sense of urgency and I wanted that to invade this record,” he said.
 We often hear artists talk about fanciful escapes - buying property in a remote part of their country, or a sojourn into the wilderness.
 Taylor’s escape was more restrained, yet his personal parameters he set out for himself yielded the escape he needed.
 “We had access to this heritage house in a historic neighbourhood with high vaulted ceilings and a grand piano in the front room.
 I brought all my equipment and set up a creative space with guitars, amps, synths and recording gear, all orbiting around the piano.
 I started working and stayed up for 72 hours straight, just writing.”

 As Taylor began what ended up becoming a 2 year writing process, the outside world seemed to volley between chaos and calm.
 A rise in nationalism, protests, the increasing presence of artificial intelligence, and natural disasters, all topped off with an overlying feeling of unease in a mounting arms race between two great nuclear nations.
 “I had just planned a road trip down the West Coast of the United States and was reminiscing about my childhood fascination with volcanoes.
 They became an image of volatility and uncertainty and these songs took their form: an expression of what processing disaster feels like. ”

-Tourist Company's new single "Conflicted/Restricted" will be available on all platforms on January 25th, 2019.
-A new record will follow later in the year with details to come soon.
+Tourist Company's new single "Conflicted/Restricted" is available now on all platforms.
+A new record will follow in 2020.